YashM7/exam-interface/API_TEST.md

 {message: "Exam submitted successfully", score: obtained score}
 ```

-Terminal Output (Success, submitted after deadline, this is only for testing)
+Terminal Output (Success, late submission, this is only for testing)
 ```bash
 {message: "Exam submission was late.
 Your score is 0."}
 ```